openhwgroup/cva6/RESOURCES.md

 - The 2024-2025 contest, focusing on the frequency increase (_not released yet_);
 - A treat with the support of Linux and a VGA output.

-[github.com/cispa/CVA6-Vivado-Project-with-Xilinx-AXI-Ethernet/](https://github.com/cispa/CVA6-Vivado-Project-with-Xilinx-AXI-Ethernet/) is an alternative design which implements [Xilinx 1G/2.5G Ethernet Subsystem](https://www.xilinx.com/products/intellectual-property/axi_ethernet.html) on the Digilent Genesys 2 FPGA board.
+[CVA6 with Xilinx Ethernet](https://github.com/cispa/CVA6-Vivado-Project-with-Xilinx-AXI-Ethernet/) is an alternative design which implements Xilinx 1G/2.5G Ethernet Subsystem on the Digilent Genesys 2 FPGA board.
 It has been tested with TFTP boot in u-boot and SSH in Linux.

 ### Designs (ASIC)